New-Bamboo/Hermes/README.md

 iterates over the argument list and performs the sspecified command (we still need the `%` to act on the whole file).

+(If you use Vim's tabs feature, see also `tabdo` for a way of doing operations across all your tabs.)

 A different approach, and what we suggest, is not using Vim altogether but a shell based substitution.